Links

 Prerequisites

-Before beginning, ensure that you have SSL authentication configured within your Kafka cluster.
+Before starting, ensure you have SSL authentication configured within your Kafka cluster.

-Note that the instructions below only work in a Linux-based system.
+Note that the instructions below were written for a Linux-based system.

 If you are working with Windows, you can use a Linux mimicking program or file a ticket via the Upsolver support portal and send the certificates for us to update it for you.